manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/highlights.md

-- Created high-value engineering team that developed product which spawned v-next series of solutions.
+- Created high-value engineering team that developed product which spawned v-next series of enterprise solutions.
-- Successfully completed research project and developed prototype for distributed data store that I subsequently took to product stage as engineering manager.
+- Successfully completed research project and developed prototype for distributed data store that I subsequently took to product stage as Engineering Manager.
-- Worked throughout the stack, from using front-end frameworks to develop web apps to back-end development including storage, access layers, API and middleware SDK.
+- Worked throughout the stack, from using front-end frameworks to develop modern web apps to back-end development including storage, access layers, API and middleware SDK.
+Focus and interest primarily in the back-end, specifically in distributed systems and cloud computing.